 - determination of fees related to the studies.

 National Pedagogy Institute of the Czech Republic (NPI - Národní pedagogický institut České republiky)

-NPI is a new semibudgetary institution of the Ministry of Education, Yout and Sports since January 2020.
-It is created based on merging the National Institute for Education and National Institute For Further Education.
-These two institutions are dissolved by the end of 2019 and the new NPI is based on their perspective activities.
+NPI is a semibudgetary institution of the Ministry of Education, Youth and Sports since January 2020.
+It was created based on merging the National Institute for Education and National Institute For Further Education.
+These two institutions dissolved by the end of 2019 and the new NPI is based on their perspective activities.

 The Centre for Determination of Results of Education (CERMAT) prepares evaluation tools for the school-leaving examination, testing of applicants for admission to specialisations of secondary schools with a school-leaving examination and supports evaluation of basic school pupils.